tokamak-network/Canonical-cross-chain-swap/README.md

-## Execute cross trade Edit FEE + Provide with new data flow with Native Token.
+## Execute cross trade Edit FEE + Provide with new data flow and Native Token.
 Request on L2 with address: 0xB4032ff3335F0E54Fb0291793B35955e5dA30B0C (requester) Provide on L1 with address: 0x21a82A114d65DB20d5db33f5c9DBb54f1a8AcF4e (provider)